 and the Surroundings

-Kapsaliana is built at an altitude of 260m over the sea and in the heart of one of the biggest olive groves of the island.
-Here you will feel the splendor of the natural environment of Crete, living in an authentically restored traditional village of the island.
+Kapsaliana hotel is built at an altitude of 260m over the sea and lies at the heart of one of the island’s biggest olive groves.
+Here time stands still as the splendor of Cretan nature is combined by an authentic experience of living in a quaint, meticulously restored traditional village.

--Margarites village.
-The Margarites village has a long tradition and history in ceramic art, which has been until today the main occupation of the village.
-It is really worth visiting the ceramic workshops and shops that keep this beautiful tradition alive.
+Margarites village boasts a long tradition in ceramic art; in fact pottery has been the main occupation of its inhabitants until recently.
+Make sure you visit the ceramic workshops and shops that keep this legacy alive.